brainandforce/CliffordNumbers.jl/README.md

 representations.
 This allows for common multivector operations, particularly the various products of geometric algebra, to be easily implemented with extremely high performance (faster than matrix multiplications of matrix representations) without depending on any linear algebra library.
-Additionally, the multivectors provided by this package can be stored inline in arrays.
+Additionally, the multivectors provided by this package can be stored inline in arrays or other data structures.

 # Clifford numbers